Oltrematica/github_analyzer/SECURITY.md

 JIRA_PROJECT_KEY_PATTERN = r"^[A-Z][A-Z0-9_]*$"
 ```

-**Analysis**: Strict pattern allowing only uppercase letters, digits, and underscores starting with a letter.
+**Validation**: Only uppercase letters, digits, and underscores starting with a letter.

 **Security Grade**: **A**